 That editorial position was also why Holder and Bailey decided that the design couldn’t simply end with their tenure at the magazine, only to be replaced by a redesign of the aesthetics-only kind they had petitioned against.
 So they decided to sell it, second-hand.

 Sixteen years after it was originally conceived, the design, as described in the ad, is still being used.
-Holder is currently working on an ongoing (from 2012) series of publications for the Amsterdam contemporary arts organization If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution that uses the “MM template,” as he calls it.
-In 2009, Holder sold the design to the ICA (London’s Institute of Contemporary Arts) for it’s publication Roland, designed by Sarah Boris.
+Since 2012, Holder has been working on an ongoing series of publications for the Amsterdam contemporary arts organization If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution that uses the “MM template,” as he calls it.
+In 2009, Holder sold the design to the ICA (London’s Institute of Contemporary Arts) for its publication Roland, designed by Sarah Boris.
 A 2003 issue of Holder and Bailey’s magazine Tourette’s, as well as Just In Time!, a publication for the Stedelijk Museum, and a Sternberg Press book about The Otolith Group called Long Time Between Suns, all use the template design.
-More recently, others besides Bailey and Holder have put it to use in their own projects (that includes the latest issue of our own Eye on Design Magazine, for which designer Na Kim adapted the template in the spirit of the theme, “utopias”).
+More recently, others besides Bailey and Holder have put it to use in their own projects (that includes the latest issue of our own Eye on Design Magazine, for which designer Na Kim adapted the template in the spirit of the theme, “Utopias”).

 “Our proposal was more of a position in relation to magazine-making and editorial, and we thought it would be futile if it’s not continued indefinitely.”